AJKellmann/Graph2VR/README.md

 ## License Information

 **GNU Lesser General Public License v3.0 (LGPL-v3)**: The source code created by our team is licensed under LGPL-v3, which permits use, modification, and distribution, including for commercial purposes, as long as changes to our code are also shared under LGPL-v3.
+For more details, see the [LICENSE file](https://github.com/molgenis/Graph2VR/blob/master/LICENSE) in this repository.

 The LGPL-v3 does not apply to third-party components, which may have their own licenses.
 The Software makes use of third-party libraries and software, including but not limited to DotNetRDF and Unity.
 If you plan to use Graph2VR, ensure compliance with all relevant licenses, including obtaining a commercial Unity license if applicable.